google/googletest/docs/advanced.md

 #### Generating an XML Report

-googletest can emit a detailed XML report to a file in addition to its normal textual output.
+GoogleTest can emit a detailed XML report to a file in addition to its normal textual output.
 The report contains the duration of each test, and thus can help you identify slow tests.